JSharp0127/JSharp0127/README.md

 - 🌱 I’m currently learning ... python.
 I completed an introductory course in C+ to get my programing fundementals under
 - my feet and now have moved intro python and then a more advance course come spring.
 I've also set clases for
 - HTTP/CSS, IOS APP Development, and intro to game development.
 My primary field of study is automation and robotic tech
 - and smart manufacturing intigration.
+I am currently a student, lab tech and part time teacher at my community college.
 -
 - 💞️ I’m looking to collaborate on ...
 I am primarily just doing solo work as of now still learning the different skills
 - involved with deeper level programming.